stevebauman/unfinalize/README.md

 # Unfinalize

+Unleash the freedom lost with open source packages marking classes and methods as final.

-Permanently remove final keywords from composer vendor packages.
+Unfinalize permanently removes final keywords from composer vendor packages on `composer update` using PHP CS Fixer.

 ## Installation